CARC 287 Active

 What Does CO-287 Mean?

 CO-287 means the provider continued to render services after the referral limit was reached without obtaining a new referral or extension.
-The provider absorbs the cost and cannot bill the patient.
+The provider absorbs the cost and cannot post as a contractual adjustment.
 The fix is to obtain a retroactive referral or appeal with medical necessity documentation.

 CARC 287 fires when the number of visits or services provided under a referral exceeds the authorized limit.
 Every referral has boundaries — a maximum number of visits, a date range, or both.
 Once those limits are reached, any additional services under that referral will be denied.